Premium Tours in Picton

 3. Do a Seafood Cruise in the Queen Charlotte Sound

 Incorporate the three famous aspects of Marlborough: the coastal scenery, wine and green-lipped mussels, on a seafood cruise with the Marlborough Tour Company.
 Travel by luxury catamaran to a salmon and mussel farm where you’ll indulge in fresh samples of seafood paired with Marlborough Sauvignon Blanc.
 There’s also plenty of photo opportunities when cruising through the sheltered waters of the Queen Charlotte Sound, as well as a chance to see seals, dolphins and penguins.
+Learn more about this seafood cruise on Viator and Tripadvisor.

 Location: 2 Wellington Street, Picton town.